Meriam people

 Melanesian Meriam people are an Indigenous Australian group of Torres Strait Islander people who are united by a common language, strong ties of kinship and live as skilled hunter–fisher–gatherers in family groups or clans on a number of inner eastern Torres Strait Islands including Mer or Murray Island, Ugar or Stephen Island and Erub or Darnley Island.
 The Meriam people are perhaps best known for their involvement in the High Court of Australia's Mabo decision which fundamentally changed land law in Australia - recognising native title.

 Although gardening takes priority, each Meriam family has sea rights, and on the reefs in front of their houses, which are mainly built above the beach, they maintain stone fish-weirs and crayfish holes.

 Demographics

-Melanesian Meriam people primarily reside in a small island of volcanic origin situated at the eastern end of Torres Strait, known as Mer (Murray) Island.
+Melanesian Meriam people primarily reside in a small island of volcanic origin situated at the eastern end of the Torres Strait, known as Mer (Murray) Island.
 The Murray group also comprises two other islands, Erub (Darnely) and Ugar (Stephens) Islands in which traditional laws of boundary and ownership organise them.
 The three islands are considered as the Meriam cluster.
 While these Islands predominantly contain Aboriginal and Torres Strait Islanders who associate as Meriam people, each Island differs in their population and demographics.
-Mer homes eight tribes of the Meriam people, which have been around for thousands of years these include:
+Mer homes eight tribes of the Meriam people, which have been around for thousands of years.
+These include: